NHERI-SimCenter/EE-UQ/Examples/eeuq-0001/README.rst

 .. figure:: figures/model2.png
    :align: center
-   :alt: A diagram depicting a structure with three horizontally aligned rigid beams, each separated by an equally distributed vertical force labeled "w".
-At the top beam, the force is labeled "w/2".
-The beams are supported on each end by a symbol indicating a fixed support, and the structure appears to be a simplified representation of a statically determinate beam or bridge under distributed loads.
+   :alt: A diagram depicting a three storyone bay  structure with three horizontally aligned rigid beams.
+The first and second floors have a mass labeled "w".
+At the top floor, the mass is labeled "w/2".
+The columns at the based end by a symbol indicating a fixed support.
    :width: 400
    :figclass: align-center